-This transmitter module is authorized only for use in device where the antenna may be installed such that 20 cm may be maintained between the antenna and users.
-The final end product must be labeled in a visible area with the following: "Contains TX FCC ID: Q5SWN71".
+This transmitter module is authorized only for use in device where the antenna may be installed such that 20 cm may be maintained between the antenna and users (for example access points, routers, wireless ADSL modems, and similar equipment).
+The final end product must be labeled in a visible area with the following: "Contains TX FCC ID: Q5SWM68".